-Second, because pavlova is typically served topped with whipped cream and with fruit or other toppings, be sure to add these just before serving so they don’t get soggy.
+Second, because pavlova is typically served topped with whipped cream and fruit or other toppings, be sure to add these before serving so they don’t get soggy.

 Finally, pavlova is best served immediately after it’s made; if you need to make it ahead of time, store it in the fridge until ready to serve.

 best fruit toppings to serve with pavlova nests

 Pavlova is a delicious dessert that can be made with many different fruits.
 Some of the best fruits to serve with pavlova nests include strawberries, blueberries, raspberries, and blackberries.